"Life is like a B-movie: you don't want to leave in the middle of it, but you don't want to see it again."

 - Turkey Shoot (1981) : Ozploitation classic about social deviants at a prison Twenty Minutes into the Future being hunted for sport by the sadistic wardens.

-- The Evil Dead (1982) : A group of college kids spending the weekend at a cabin in the woods accidentally unleash demonic powers after discovering an ancient book of the dead.
+- The Evil Dead (1981) : A group of college kids spending the weekend at a cabin in the woods accidentally unleash demonic powers after discovering an ancient book of the dead.
 Spawned the acting career of Bruce Campbell, who would become a latter-day B-movie superstar, and the directorial career of Sam Raimi.
-Sequel/remake in 1987, followed in 1993 by Army Of Darkness, both tended more towards comedy (and the latter towards fantasy/action) than horror.
-A remake is scheduled for release in 2013; the main character, Ash Williams, has since been featured in spinoff comics (including one based on an aborted sequel to Freddy vs. Jason.)
+Sequel/remake Evil Dead 2 in 1987, followed in 1992 by Army of Darkness, both tended more towards comedy (and the latter towards fantasy/action) than horror.
+Remade in 2013; the main character, Ash Williams, has since been featured in spinoff comics (including one based on an aborted sequel to Freddy vs. Jason.)

 - Forbidden Zone (1982) : The Hercules family obtains a house with a door in the basement leading to the Sixth Dimension.
 Everything is fine until the daughter, Frenchy, ventures in.
 What ensues involves Satan, a dancing frog, and which overall one could get the same experience of by overdosing on LSD.
 Made by the band Oingo Boingo.